abbbi/virtnbdbackup/README.md

 ## Remote Backup

 It is also possible to backup remote libvirt systems.
-The most convinient way is to use ssh for initiating the libvirt connection (key authentication mandatory).
+The most convenient way is to use ssh for initiating the libvirt connection (key authentication mandatory).